robjpar/pmc/S20-App_04-Website/deployment_steps_no_database.md

 1. Create an account on www.heroku.com.
 2. Download and install Heroku CLI from <https://devcenter.heroku.com/articles/heroku-cli>.

+## Virtual Environment Creation (if not already done)

+1. Create a virtual Python environment in the directory that contains your app directory with `python -m venv .venv`.
+Activate the virtual environment with `.venv\Scripts\activate`.
+Install all the necessary packages, for example `pip install flask`.
+The virtual environment can be deactivated with `deactivate`.

 ## HTTP Server Installation (if not already done)

 1. Install `gunicorn` with `pip install gunicorn`.
 Make sure you're using pip from your virtual environment if you have one.

 ## Configuration Files Preparation (repeat if configuration changed)

 1. Create a file named `Procfile` in the main app directory.
-The file should not contain any extension.
+The file should not have any extension.
 Then type in this line inside: `web: gunicorn server:app` where `server` should be replaced with the name of your Python script and `app` with the name of the variable holding your Flask app.
 2. Create a `requirement.txt` file in the main app directory where the main Python app file is located.
 You can create that file by running `pip freeze > requirements.txt` in the command line.
 Make sure you're using pip from your virtual environment if you have one.
 The `requirement.txt` file should now contain a list of Python packages.
 3. Create a `runtime.txt` file in the main app directory and type `python-3.8.2` inside.
 See <https://devcenter.heroku.com/articles/python-runtimes> for more details.